mike-school-projects/reading-notes/401/class-03.md

 else: block executes if no exception

-finallY: block always executes, regardless of exceptions
+finally: block always executes, regardless of exceptions

+## Class notes

 ## Things I want to know more about